alixanderthegreat/education/go/annalyns-infiltration/notes.md

 The use of boolean operators is not really something that I deal with very often.
 I mean, yes, I do deal in what is `true` and what is `false`, but I don't build functions for the purpose of returning a boolean operator.
 For the most part, the kinds of functions that I find my self writing take data of one type and return the same type, but changed; or, take one type and make a new type or set some type.
 I can understand that it would be easier in some contexts (particularlly a game) where quickly dtermining if this or that can be done based on some other params...
 Anyway, I don't particularly have a lot to say on this at the moment - I will need to allow these thoughts to stew.

+Well, it seems like I need to remember that tests are there for a reason, they are meant to tell you that you have failed.
+And just because `-v` shows you a lot of `PASS` signals, doesn't mean you have.
+A helpful tool here is to end the test at exactly where you have failed with `-failfast`.

+It also makes sense to start using atomic commits to ensure better speed moving forward.